Overview

 Senior Research Analyst – Core Equity

-Prior to joining Osterweis Capital Management in 2024, Jasmine Shen was an Investment Analyst on the event-driven team at Farallon Capital.
-Prior to that, Jasmine was an Investment Research Associate on the quality value equity team at Wellington Management.
+Prior to joining Osterweis Capital Management in 2024, Jasmine was an Investment Analyst on the event-driven team at Farallon Capital.
+Before that, she was an Investment Research Associate on the quality value equity team at Wellington Management.

-Ms. Shen graduated summa cum laude from Northwestern University (B.A. in Mathematical Methods in the Social Sciences and Economics, with a third major in Statistics, Phi Beta Kappa and with interdisciplinary honors).
+Jasmine graduated summa cum laude from Northwestern University with a B.A. in Mathematical Methods in Social Sciences and Economics, and a third major in Statistics, Phi Beta Kappa, and with interdisciplinary honors.
 She holds the CFA designation and is a member of the CFA Society of San Francisco.
+Outside of work, Jasmine enjoys going to climbing gyms and hot yoga.

 Account Access